waawawewa/zoom/README.md

 **STEP 2**

-INSTALL PYTHON ON YOUR PC (download links)
+INSTALL PYTHON ON YOUR PC

-**BEFORE CLICKING THE INSTALL BUTTON, CHECK WHERE IT IS BEING INSTALLED (the path) COPY THAT PATH AND SAVE IT IN A NOTEPAD (very important)**
+**WATCH THE VIDEO ATTACHED BELOW FOR INSTALLATION AFTER DOWNLOAD (important)**

+DOWNLOAD LINKS:------

 FOR WINDOWS 10 OR 8

 https://www.python.org/ftp/python/3.9.0/python-3.9.0.exe (FOR 32-BIT OS)

 https://www.python.org/ftp/python/3.9.0/python-3.9.0-amd64.exe(64-BIT)

-BEFORE CLICKING THE INSTALL BUTTON, CHECK WHERE IT IS BEING INSTALLED (the path) COPY THAT PATH AND SAVE IT IN A NOTEPAD (very important)

 IF YOU ARE USING WINDOWS 7, THEN install